mrajibkhan/knockout-circle/README.md

       with the child immediately next to the eliminated one.
     * Children are so removed from the circle one by one.
 The winner is the child left standing last.

+# Run Tests
+./gradlew clean test

+# Build
+./gradlew build

+# Run the application

+java -jar build/libs/knockout-0.0.1-SNAPSHOT.jar --n=<integer> --k=<integer>

+'n' is the number of children playing the game (optional) 'k' is the counter (optional)

+If you don't provide these values then the program will ask you to provide these values at the start.